2020 spring semester information

 While students may not take advantage of all the services supported by mandatory fees, they are available to all students.
 Many services continue to be available for the remainder of the spring semester.
 A few examples would include virtual access to wellness resources and assistance from the Thielen Student Health Center, and IT services support for remote learning.

 Iowa State’s Recreation Services unit continues to offer programming to students through remote access including e-sports competitions, virtual fitness classes, and outdoor recreational opportunities to help students stay active and manage this difficult time in their lives.
 Staff also are taking this time to improve future programs and services.

-If students are eligible for a refund, direct deposit is the most efficient way to receive those funds.
+If students are eligible for a refund, it will first be credited to students' U-Bills to cover any outstanding charges.
+Refund balances beyond this level will be deposited directly in students' bank accounts.
+Direct deposit is the most efficient way to receive those funds.
 By signing up for direct deposit, students can be assured that their payment will not be delayed in the event that Iowa State is unable to distribute printed checks.

 Students should use AccessPlus to begin direct deposit or to update existing direct deposit.
 Follow these instructions to update direct deposit in AccessPlus.

 If students do not have a bank account, they may open a bank account at any bank of their choice.
 They may also open a bank account associated with their ISUCard at any U.S. Bank location.
 Students should bring their ISUCard to a U.S. Bank office as one form of identification or open their account online.
 Additional information regarding the ISUCard/U.S. Bank partnership is on the ISUCard website.